flowpl/ansible_gitlab_content/README.md

-# Ansible Modules to manage Gitlab
+# Ansible Modules to manage Gitlab Content

+A collection of ansible modules to add content to a running gitlab installation via it's REST API.

 ## gitlab_user